 - Serve and enjoy!

-Apparently, I need to specify that this is a HUMAN treat, not one for dogs.
+I would like to reiterate that this is a HUMAN treat, not one for dogs.
 In the midwest we refer to these as “Puppy Chow” and others refer to them as “Muddie Buddies”, but they are NOT meant for dogs.